Rocky Mountain Fur Company: Decline and demise

 Like all fur companies at the time, Ashley's Hundred went out of business in face of deepening financial woes.
 Competition, which bred bitter rivalries, helped to price the Rocky Mountain Fur Company out of the market.
 Declining beaver populations and shifting fashions did the rest of the damage.

 Rocky Mountain trappers encroached on competitors' territory, resulting in bitter turf wars.
 The Rocky Mountain Fur Company was a rival to Hudson's Bay Company and John Jacob Astor's American Fur Company.
-They frequently held their rendezvous near a Hudson's Bay Company post to draw off some of their Indian trade, and their trappers went into the Snake, Umpqua and Rogue River valleys, all of which were considered the domain of the Hudson's Bay Company.
+They frequently held their rendezvous near a Hudson's Bay Company post to draw off some of their First Nation trade, and their trappers went into the Snake, Umpqua and Rogue River valleys, all of which were considered the domain of the Hudson's Bay Company.
 By 1832, the competition was at its height.
 So too was the growing Native American resentment, which resulted in several skirmishes.
 Moreover, unbridled competition dwindled the available fur supply.
 A once healthy population of beaver, otter, bear, and muskrat disappeared; the companies found it harder and harder to trap.
 This only led to greater struggle for the zones with abundant game.
 The larger American and Hudson's Bay companies also had an advantage over the Rocky Mountain Fur Company.
 With access to a wider land base, these two companies undersold their smaller competitor.
 Even more catastrophic was the fading popularity of the fur hat.
 Once a staple of European and American fashion, fur hats fell out of fashion in the 1830s, replaced by newly popular silk hats.
 By 1834, the company was in trouble.
 Facing insolvency, the partners decided to sell off their assets.
 A once bitter rival, the American Fur Company, quickly absorbed Ashley's creation.